 Attributes

-In qingkuai, we can also add attributes to component tags just like regular HTML tags to pass in parameters.
-This behavior is called component prop passing and is used to provide external data or configuration to a component.
-With component props, we can make a component behave differently or look different in different scenarios, enhancing its reusability and flexibility.
+In Qingkuai, you can add attributes to component tags just as you do with normal HTML tags to pass parameters.
+This is called passing component attributes, and it is used to pass external data or configuration into a component.
+Through component attributes, a component can behave differently or present itself differently in different scenarios, which improves both reusability and flexibility.

-Normal attributes are passed to components as strings and accessed within the component via the built-in props
+Static attributes are passed to components as strings.
+Inside the component, external attribute values are accessed through the built-in props identifier:

 - js